Please select a foundation from the dropdown menu to continue.

-We hope these FAQs provide answers to common questions about U.S. Trust’s Search for Grants website and help guide your foundation and grantmaking research.
+We hope these FAQs provide answers to common questions about Bank of America, Private Bank, Philanthropic Solutions’, Search for Grants website and help guide your private foundation research.
 Please review this information in conjunction with the state-specific application procedures highlighted on each foundation’s detail page.

 If you know the specific foundation you are researching, select the foundation name from the dropdown menu of foundations and select Go.
 You will then be directed to the foundation detail page, which provides information about the foundation's mission, application procedures, possible restrictions, contact information and grant history.

 If you do not know which foundation(s) you are researching, we have provided you with categorized dropdown menus of program type and geographic area served.
 You can search for a foundation using one or both criteria to find a potential match between the work your organization is doing and a foundation highlighted on this site.
 First, decide which program type best represents the work of your organization.
 For example, if your organization is a health clinic, select Health.
 Second, select the state your organization serves, for example, Connecticut.
 Once you select the criteria, select Find.
 In this example, you would be presented with a list of foundations that support health needs in Connecticut.